panjf2000/gnet/website/README.md

 ## Deployment

-Automatically setup through Netlify.
-Commits to master will update the production site and each branch will get a preview site as part of the Github checks.
+This website is automatically deployed to `GitHub Pages`.
+Whenever a new commit lands in `master`, Travis CI will run the suite of tests and if everything passes, this website will be deployed via the yarn deploy script.